-In addition to graduating from an accredited Chiropractic program, students must pass the national board exams through the National Board of Chiropractic Examiners.
+In addition to graduating from an accredited Chiropractor school, students must pass the national board exams through the National Board of Chiropractic Examiners.
 As required by Council on Chiropractic, schools must display their board completion rates.
 University of Bridgeport students must pass parts one and two of the boards in order to graduate.
-Students then take the remaining parts after graduation, generally within the next six months.
-In order to be licensed, students send their scores and college transcripts to the state they wish to practice in.
+Students then take the remaining parts after graduation, generally within six months.
+In order to be licensed, students need to send their scores and college transcripts to the state they wish to practice in.

 In addition to earning your Chiropractic license, there are a number of other additional certifications and specializations you can seek.
 For example, The American Chiropractic Board of Sports Physicians certifies chiropractors to specialize in sports medicine.
 Sports Chiropractors work with both professional and recreational athletes.
 They help with both recovery from injuries and prevention methods.
 At University of Bridgeport, Chiropractic students have the chance to work with student athletes from our NCAA Division II Sports teams.

 In addition to pursuing additional certifications after graduating, some Chiropractic schools allow students to earn a dual degree.
 At University of Bridgeport, students can earn a dual degree in a Master’s in Human Nutrition or a Master’s in Acupuncture.
 Earning a dual degree can increase your marketability when applying for jobs after graduation and allow you to provide more services to your patients.